igeligel/personal-site/content/06-02-2018/index.md

 # Auto formatters for Python 👨‍💻🤖

 As you can see in the recent [Stack Overflow developer survey](https://insights.stackoverflow.com/survey/2018/#most-popular-technologies), Python is one of the most popular programming languages available.
 With the recent rise of good auto formatters for Code like [gofmt](https://golang.org/cmd/gofmt/) for Golang or [prettier](https://prettier.io/) for JavaScript, there is a good question to ask: Which auto formatter to use with Python Code?
-An auto formatter is a tool which will format your code in a way it complies to the tool or any other standard it set.
+An auto formatter is a tool that will format your code in a way it complies with the tool or any other standard it set.

 <ins
   class="adsbygoogle"